tompazourek/Colourful/README.md

 PM> Install-Package Colourful
 ```

-<sup>Colourful is CLS Compliant (to allow use in VB.NET etc.) and is built for .NET Standard 1.1, .NET Standard 1.6, .NET Framework 4.5, and .NET 5.
-For older .NET Framework 4.0 see [version 1 of the library](https://github.com/tompazourek/Colourful/releases/tag/1.2.2).</sup>
+Colourful is CLS Compliant (to allow use in VB.NET etc.) and is built for these target frameworks:

+- .NET 5
+- .NET Framework 4.5
+- .NET Standard 2.0
+- .NET Standard 1.1
+- *For older .NET Framework 4.0 see [version 1 of the library](https://github.com/tompazourek/Colourful/releases/tag/1.2.2).*

 Usage